ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 The MR Weather App currently only supports the use of Global Forecast System (GFS) data as raw initial conditions (that is, MRF, AVN, ERA5 etc. are not supported).
 The GFS data can be provided in three formats: :term:`NEMSIO`, :term:`netCDF`, or :term:`GRIB2`.

 - **NEMSIO**

   These files cover the entire globe down to a horizontal resolution of 13 km and can be found at `<https://nomads.ncep.noaa.gov/pub/data/nccf/com/gfs/prod/>`_.
+  A small sample is also available at the FTP data repository `<https://ftp.emc.ncep.noaa.gov/EIB/UFS/>`_.

 - **NetCDF**

   These files cover the entire globe down to a horizontal resolution of 13 km and can be found at the FTP data repository `<https://ftp.emc.ncep.noaa.gov/EIB/UFS/>`_.

 - **GRIB2**

   These files cover the entire globe and resolutions of 0.5 and 1.0 degree are supported.
 There are both current and historic sources of GRIB2 data available.
   At the time of this writing, files for dates 05/15/2020 12 UTC or more recent are considered current, while files for preceding dates are considered historical.
   However, the cutoff date may change in the future.
 Here are the locations:

   - 0.5 deg current files are available at `<https://www.ncei.noaa.gov/thredds/catalog/model-gfs-g4-anl-files/catalog.html>`_
   - 0.5 deg historical files are available at `<https://www.ncei.noaa.gov/thredds/catalog/model-gfs-g4-anl-files-old/catalog.html>`_
   - 1.0 deg current files can be requested from `<https://www.ncei.noaa.gov/thredds/catalog/model-gfs-g3-anl-files/catalog.html>`_
   - 1.0 deg historical files can be requested from `<https://www.ncei.noaa.gov/thredds/catalog/model-gfs-g3-anl-files-old/catalog.html>`_

+  A small sample is also available at the FTP data repository `<https://ftp.emc.ncep.noaa.gov/EIB/UFS/>`_.

 ------------------------------------
 Initial condition naming convention